denovka/git_demo/AliceInWonderland_JS.md

 was not a very good opportunity for showing off
 her knowledge, as there was no one to listen to

+---
+134

+“It’s a mineral, I think,” said Alice.
+“ Of course it is,” said the Duchess, who
+seemed ready to agree to everything that Alice
+said; “there ’s a large mustard-mine near here.
+And the moral of that is—‘The more there is
+of mine, the less there is of yours.’ ”
+“ Oh, I know !” exclaimed Alice, who had
+not attended to this last remark, “it’s a veget-
+able.
+It doesn ’t look like one, but it is.”
+“I quite agree with you,” said the Duchess,
+“and the moral of that is—‘Be what you would
+seem to be’—or, if you ’d like it put more
+simply—‘ Never imagine yourself not to be
+otherwise than what it might appear to others
+that what you were or might have been was
+not otherwise than what you had been would
+have appeared to them to be otherwise.’ ”
+“ I think I should understand that better,”
+Alice said very politely, “ if I had it written
+down: but I can ’t quite follow it as you say it.”
+“That ’s nothing to what I could say if I
+chose,” the Duchess replied in a pleased tone.

 [1]: https://pbs.twimg.com/media/EAts-3NXYAQ-qrS.png
 [2]: https://www.adobe.com/be_en/active-use/pdf/Alice_in_Wonderland.pdf
 [3]: https://www.gutenberg.org/files/19778/19778-h/images/frontipiece.jpg